 Located in the Putumayo Department of Colombia, the road from Mocoa to San Francisco is one of the most dangerous roads in the world.
 It was built in 1930 and zigzags the Andean mountain range.
 There have been numerous deaths from cars falling off.

 How long is Trampolín del Diablo in Colombia?

 Tucked away on the southern part of the country, the road is mostly unpaved.
-It’s 69.7km (43.30 miles) long, running from San Francisco (a town in the Putumayo Department) to Mocoa (a town in the northwest of the Putumayo department).
-Running through the Valley of Sibundoy.
-It’s known as Trampolín del Diablo (Devil’s trampoline), Adiós mi vida (Bye bye my life) or Trampolín de la Muerte (Death’s trampoline).
+It’s 74.8 km (46.47 miles) long, running from San Francisco (a town in the Putumayo Department) to Mocoa (a town in the northwest of the Putumayo department).
+Running through the Valley of Sibundoy, it’s known as Trampolín del Diablo (Devil’s trampoline), Adiós mi vida (Bye bye my life) or Trampolín de la Muerte (Death’s trampoline).
 To drive the road without stopping will take most people between 3 and 4 hours.

 Is Trampolín del Diablo in Colombia dangerous?

 There are many blind corners and long one lane stretches hugging the cliffs.
 It’s a single lane gravel road often without protection guards and extremely steep edges.
 One mistake and death is certain.
 Sharp curves as well as many fast driving trucks and cars required full attention.
 The road winds along steep, forested mountain sides, passing very few signs of civilization along the way.
 According to locals, the most dangerous aspect of the road is the continual landslides that threaten to push vehicles over the edge.

 When was the Trampolín del Diablo in Colombia built?

 Set high in the Andean mountain range, the road is not suitable for public transport or heavy, and was built in 1930 to transport soldiers during the war between Colombia and Peru.

 How many people died on Trampolín del Diablo in Colombia?